Flourick/PythonCollection/README.md

 ### IMAPDownloader

 Downloads all emails from given email account through IMAP in eml format.
 Configuration is on top of the script.
 Creates a directory structure with all the emails in their corresponding mailboxes, you can optionally let it zip for you after it finishes downloading.
+It can also resume previous downloads and skip already downloaded emails.

 You need an additional python package: `imap_tools`